Ch1ldKing/Notes/智慧MBSE/sysml开发文档.md

 ```
 # Development
 ## Workflow
-We use langgraph to define a State to allow certain key-value pairs (referred to as State) to flow through the graph.
+We use langgraph to define a **State** to allow certain key-value pairs to flow through the graph.

+Three nodes are defined
 ```python
 class State(TypedDict):
     input: str